OPadgett/Network-Configurations/README.md

 ## 5. OSPF (Open Shortest Path First) - Routing Protocol Setup

 OSPF is a dynamic routing protocol used to exchange routing information within an autonomous system.
 This configuration sets up OSPF on two network segments.
+This configuration sets up OSPF (Open Shortest Path First) routing on a Cisco router, enabling dynamic routing for specified networks in OSPF Area 0 (the backbone area).
 ```
 router ospf 1
 network 192.168.1.0 0.0.0.255 area 0